Barnaby Rudge by Charles Dickens

 Barnaby Rudge

-I do adore Dickens' books, but am always conscious there are only a set few to read, so ones I haven't yet read I can tend to delay reading just so I know I have a 'new' one (new to me) in hand to read!
-I therefore re-read lots of his books in order to save 'new' ones for myself, and also because every time I re-read them I find new things to focus on as they are such a vast treasure trove of characters and storylines.
-So I'd never read Barnaby Rudge before, and so far have only read it once but I really enjoyed it.
+I do adore Dickens' books, but am always conscious that there are only a set few to read, so I can tend to delay reading ones I haven’t yet read just so I know I have a 'new' one (ie, new to me) in hand to read.
+Plus I find re-reading his books so addictive, as I always see new threads and hints about the characters and themes every time I read a familiar book of his because there is so much depth in each book and so much to focus on and I find I focus on slightly different things each time I read it, as they are such a wonderfully vast treasure trove of characters and storylines!
+So I've never read Barnaby Rudge before, and am bravely about to reduce my anticipation of unread books of Dickens’ to one less!

 Barnaby Rudge by Charles Dickens available on Amazon